oliviawestmacottssw/SSW.Rules.Content/rules/do-you-store-application-level-settings-in-your-database-rather-than-configuration-files-when-possible/rule.md

 1. It can be updated easily with normal SQL e.g. Rolling over the current setting to a new value.
 2. It can be used in joins and in other queries easily without the need to pass in parameters.
-3. It can be used to update settings and affect the other applications based on the same database.
+3. It can be used to update settings and affect the other applications based on the same database.​​